Chart Color Schemes

 Population growth drivers in Bacchus Marsh Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Bacchus Marsh Surrounds' population is around 6842 as of August 2025.
-This reflects an increase of 283 people, a 4.3% rise since the 2021 Census which reported a population of 6559 people.
-The change was inferred from the estimated resident population of 6725 in June 2024 and an additional 160 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6.6 persons per square kilometer.
-Over the past decade, Bacchus Marsh Surrounds has shown resilient growth patterns with a 1.4% compound annual growth rate, outpacing the SA3 area.
-Population growth was primarily driven by natural growth contributing approximately 53.8% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on AreaSearch's analysis, Bacchus Marsh Surrounds' population is around 6842 as of Aug 2025.
+This reflects an increase of 283 people (4.3%) since the 2021 Census, which reported a population of 6559 people.
+The change is inferred from the estimated resident population of 6725 from the ABS as of June 2024 and an additional 160 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6.6 persons per square kilometer, providing ample space per person.
+Over the past decade, Bacchus Marsh Surrounds has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth for the area was primarily driven by natural growth contributing approximately 53.8% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, over this period, the area's population is expected to decline by 399 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group projected to expand by 162 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, projections indicate a decline in overall population, with the area's population expected to decline by 399 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 162 people.

 Frequently Asked Questions - Population